root-foundation/root/README.md

 ## Superpositional intuition

-The higher into the tree we converge to (i.e. the more complex and similar our activities become), the less we can _define_ an activity by its sub-activities.
+The higher up in the tree we converge (i.e. the more complex and similar our activities become), the less we can _define_ an activity by its sub-activities.
 An activity becomes _far_ more than the _sum_ of its sub-activities.

-The gap between the complexity of an activity and its sub-activity grows superexponentially with depth.
+The gap between the complexity of an activity and its sub-activity grows superexponentially as we go up the tree (i.e. towards root).
 At low complexity depths, this superexponentiality is not pronounced because the base complexity itself is low.

 We can understand this superexponentiality intuitively by studying the difference between the ability of a master and a novice in a highly complex game.